kohler/hotcrp/devel/apidoc/search.md

 The `/displayfields` API lists available display fields. `format` is either `csv` or `html`, and requests CSV or HTML format for the response data.

-The response will contain `fields` and `papers` properties. `fields` is an array of objects defining the emitted display fields.
+The response will contain two fields, `fields` and `papers`. `fields` is an array of objects defining the emitted display fields.
 Typically, each entry in `fields` corresponds to a member of `f`, but some field requests can expand into multiple display fields. `papers` is an array of objects defining the exported fields for each matching submission.
-Each `papers` entry has a `pid` property with the submission ID, and properties corresponding to the `fields`.
+Each `papers` entry has a `pid` field with the submission ID, and one field for each entry in `fields`.
 The `papers` entries are in the same order as `ids`.
-In some cases, the response will have a `statistics` property defining overall statistics for some of the requested fields.
+In some cases, the response will have a `statistics` field defining overall statistics for some of the requested fields.

 This response might be returned for the search `10-12` with `format=csv` and